build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 ## Use trunk-based development

 Have you ever encountered a repository where it's difficult to determine which branch is in production?
-I can't remember anything that caused me more uncertainty than the repository for a critical service with multiple open branches that, in theory, were ready for production but which contained several commits not yet deployed.
+I can't remember anything that caused me more uncertainty than the repository for a critical service with multiple open branches that, in theory, were ready for production, but which contained several commits not yet deployed.

 The main branch of a project should always be in a production-ready state.
-A code merged into the main branch must have been reviewed, statically analyzed, and tested in an automated way, as we will see next.
+Code merged into the main branch must have been reviewed, statically analyzed, and tested in an automated way, as we will see next.
 Furthermore, this code should go to production continuously as quickly as possible with little or no manual intervention.
 If there are feature branches, they should be removed as part of the merge/deploy process.

 Clare Liguori addressed this topic in [her article](https://aws.amazon.com/builders-library/cicd-pipeline/) on how Amazon stopped using the release captain role, who was responsible for coordinating the release of code changes for their team’s services and deploying the release to production.
 It is interesting to note how trunk-based development enabled the improvement of technical capabilities and processes to achieve the objective.

 ## Encourage thoughtful code reviews

 Some of my best learning experiences have come through rigorous code reviews.
 I can't remember how many times we discovered significant issues during the code review process.
 Code reviews minimize risk, decrease the uncertainty, improve quality, enable knowledge sharing, and encourage consistent design.
 They allow people who know more to demonstrate this in practice, transferring tacit knowledge through socialization.
 Code reviews do take time, and some teams avoid them as a result.
 But they save time in the long run by ensuring higher quality deployments, fewer rollbacks, and preserving the organization's reputation.

 The high bar in the code review has a nice side effect of forcing pull requests to contain good descriptions and comments explaining why the changes are made and describing the expected side effects, if any.
 It's an example of a process that depends on a well-established feedback culture in the organization.
 For instance, team members should feel comfortable denying a large pull request, or pull requests with multiple objectives.
 No egos are wanted here. **People should know the fine line between objectivity and subjectivity and respect personal preferences over their biases about how they would do something.** Code reviews should use positive language and focus on knowledge sharing, but they should be thoughtful and technically rigorous.